lerker/codigo/README.md

 Introduction
 ============
-_rbm.py_ is the fastest and easiest way to use Restricted Boltzmann Machines (RBMs).
-RBMs are a class of probabilistic models that can discover hidden patterns in your data. _rbm.py_ provides all the necessary methods with a pythonic interface, and moreover, all methods call blazing fast C code.
+_cupydle_ is the fastest and easiest way to use Restricted Boltzmann Machines (RBMs).
+RBMs are a class of probabilistic models that can discover hidden patterns in your data. _cupydle_ provides all the necessary methods with a pythonic interface, and moreover, all methods call blazing fast C code.
 The code can also run transparently on GPU thanks to Theano (http://deeplearning.net/software/theano/).